 Despite what’s being put out by the Trump organization, the NYT is growing at a steady rate and surprisingly a big component of that has nothing to do with news.
 About 40% of new subscriptions in the first quarter of this year came from cooking and crosswords.
 With data showing the paper moving to provide readers with more lifestyle content options, we decided to dig into this a little deeper.

-Readers can typically get their arts culture and lifestyle content from a variety of places whether it be bloggers, influencers or social media.
-Taking a step back we looked at venues, events and reviews; who was dominating this space? in what capacity? and what were the gaps that could be filled?
+Readers can typically get their art culture and lifestyle content from a variety of places whether it be bloggers, influencers or social media.
+Taking a step back we looked at venues, events, and reviews; who was dominating this space? in what capacity? and what were the gaps that could be filled?
 For events the answer was obvious.
-Eventbrite and Timeout was at the forefront for things you wanted to do in your area that will aligned with your interest.
+Eventbrite and Timeout were at the forefront for things you wanted to do in your area that will align with your interest.
 Outside of direct event information, there was no real content provided or reviews — just a strong brand voice at best.

 Looking at the current landscape was the easy part, we had yet to interview users.
 Once we did, we started to get some interesting insights.

 I would like to see reviews from a good source such as the New York Times instead of just people’s reviews because sometimes they can be just complaints saying this was good or bad … but when you have critically written reviews, sometimes that is more helpful than just random people giving reviews. — Annie M